List of US Tax Codes - Guide for Employers

 pay-international-employees

 Not only does Wise Business save you time on payroll, but money too.
-Wise lets you send payments in multiple currencies for low fees4 and mid-market exchange rate.
-If you have an international workforce, this could save your business a small fortune.
+Wise lets you send payments in multiple currencies for low fees and mid-market exchange rate.
+If you have an international workforce, this could save your business time and money.

 And there you have it - an overview of US tax codes and how the tax system works over in the United States.